goluckyryan/SOLARIS_Analyzer/README.md

 ├── README.md
 ├── SetupNewExp // bash script to create new branch and raw data folder
 ├── SOLARIS.sh // bash script to define some env variable and functions
-├── Armory // analysis codes, independent from experiment.
+├── armory // analysis codes, independent from experiment.
-├── Cleopatra // Swaper for DWBA code Ptolomey and simulation
+├── cleopatra // Swaper for DWBA code Ptolomey and simulation
 ├── data_raw // should be the symbolic link to the raw data, created by SetUpNewExp
 ├── root_data // symbolic link to converted root file, created by SetUpNewExp
 └── working // working directory, depends on experiment.

 # SOLARIS.sh

 this batch shell script adds few enviroment variables and functions.
-Add the Armory and Cleopatra into the system PATH.
+Add the `armory` and `cleopatra` into the system PATH.

 ```sh
 >source SOLARIS.sh